thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - The "Manage Events" page is under the "Edit" section on the left sidebar.
 You must fill out the number of rounds for each event and the round formats, cutoffs, time limits, and advancement conditions for each round.
 Don’t forget to press save!
 This will create an "Events" tab on the competition page, which will be visible to everyone.
 This is used as an events overview for competitors.
 - Once the events page is set up, you can create the schedule.
 The "Manage Schedule" page is under the "Edit" section.
 There you will find all of the events and rounds which you filled out on the "Manage Events" page.
 When you have filled the schedule out with all the rounds in their respective allocated time slots, press save.
 This will create a new "Schedule" tab on the competition website.
 All the information in the "Events" tab will also be found there.

 After you have followed all the steps and double-checked that everything is correct, you scroll to the bottom of the competition form and press "Confirm" (this button is not available to Trainee Delegates).
-This action will create an email notification to all Delegates of the competition, your Senior Delegate, and WCAT.
-This email is used for WCAT to know your competition is ready to be reviewed.
+This action will create an email notification to all Delegates of the competition, your Senior Delegate, and the WCAT.
+This email is used for the WCAT to know your competition is ready to be reviewed.
 It may take up to 48 hours before you receive a reply.
 This email thread will then be the official announcement thread of the competition in case you need to make any changes.
 Do not add anyone to this thread unless you have a very good reason for it.
 You are not allowed to add the organizers to this thread, unless the organizers are other WCA staff members who have the aforementioned very good reason to be added.

 ### Requesting a Fewest Moves Simultaneous Competition